 If you keep your dog well-exercised, you'll be blessed with a healthier, happier dog with fewer behavioral problems such as excessive barking, chewing, digging, and hyperactivity.
 A good exercise program will also help your dog gain more confidence.
 When your dog is exercised, he or she will also be more likely to snooze rather than pace relentlessly around the home looking for something to do.

 Best of all, exercise is good for you, too!
 Ever wondered why many dog owners seem to be in good shape?
 Both you and your dog get a workout when you exercise.
-According to the ASPCA, the following forms of exercise are great additions to a good half-hour walk:
+Here are some forms of exercise that are great additions to a good half-hour walk:

 - Fetch toys: There are some toys that can make your dog exercise as well such as the Bubble Buddy or Fetchtastic/Go Dog Go Fetch Machine.